 But I think now what policymakers should be focusing on, according to my opinion, is helping workers and employers and others to be able to scale up teleworking.
 They need to be trying to facilitate that.

 They need to be trying to provide frameworks as well as information and support for workers and employers and the bodies that are supporting them (trade unions, employers’ organisations).
 They need to try to give them the tools that they need and a framework to be able to develop and implement effective teleworking procedures in their organisations.
 I think, providing up-to-date and reliable and accessible information to all stakeholders is very important.
 During the pandemic, for example, the dissemination of information on occupational safety and health including ergonomics was key.
 Getting out information is something they can do now and continue to do later so that they give people the best available information.
-They can also share information developed by other organisations like the ILO which has also developed information on other issues such as ergonomics and the OSH implications of COVID-19 pandemic.
+They can also share information developed by other organisations like the ILO which has also developed information on other issues such as ergonomics and the OSH implications of the COVID-19 pandemic.
 They should also provide diverse forms of financial and other kinds of support, particularly I think it is justified in terms of SMEs and supporting them with purchasing IT equipment, offering taxes and financial support.
 I think you have to be careful to not overly subsidize things but at the same time particularly for organisations that are quite small, they might not have the resources financially to be able to provide their workers with the right hardware and software.
 This is important.

 We need frameworks.
 And I think new frameworks are important, new regulations and other kinds of frameworks regarding teleworking provide an important structure within which teleworking arrangements can be developed in specific organisations both public and private.

 That doesn't mean, in my opinion, that these things should be detailed regulations that are very inflexible and very prescriptive.
 That won't work with telework.
 But what you need are the flexible frameworks of the kind offered by, for example, the EU Framework Agreement on Teleworking from way back in 2002, that is still being used today.
 You need things like that.
 You also need to make clear that it is important to offer teleworkers flexibility which you can include in the framework.
-You need to offer teleworkers flexibility regarding their working schedule, time sovereignty which means that policies allow workers to organize their own schedules in order to be able to balance their paid work and personal life.
-And with the results based approach this is perfectly fine because they are accountable for achieving those goals regardless of when they choose to work.
+You need to offer teleworkers flexibility regarding their working schedule, "time sovereignty" which means that policies allow workers to organize their own schedules in order to be able to balance their paid work and personal life.
+And with the results-based approach, this is perfectly fine because they are accountable for achieving those goals regardless of when they choose to work.